Skip to content

 1. Tea tree oil spray

-Tea tree oil is one of the best-known natural mould helpers, prized for its antifungal and antibacterial activity.
-Its strong, medicinal aroma isn’t just cosmetic — it comes from active compounds such as terpinen-4-ol that help disrupt mould growth on hard, non-porous surfaces.
+Tea tree oil is one of the best-known natural mould helpers.
+Its distinctive medicinal aroma comes from active compounds (including terpinen-4-ol) that can help disrupt mould growth on hard, non-porous surfaces.
+It’s especially useful in bathrooms where mould appears on tile, shower screens and surface-level silicone.

 How to use

-• Mix 1 teaspoon of tea tree oil with 1 cup of water in a spray bottle.
+• Mix 1 teaspoon tea tree oil with 1 cup water in a spray bottle.

-• Shake well and spray directly onto the mouldy area until lightly saturated.
+• Shake well.
+Lightly spray the mouldy area until damp.

-• Repeat weekly in high-risk spots (like shower corners) as a preventative step.
+• Repeat weekly in high-risk spots (shower corners, window frames) as prevention.

 2. White vinegar solution